 2015 - The Stuart Peterson Renovation, aka Gilmartin House, aka Round Hill Estate, aka Bay Area Hill House, 110 Gilmartin, Tiburon CA. 15250sf.
 Original house designed in 1951 by John Ekin Dinwiddie.
 Commissioned 2011.
 On the site of Andre Agassi's former house, which was destroyed.
 Took about five years to build; consumed more city staff time than any other single family home in Tiburon's history.
 Built by Alward Construction; project architect, Christopher Gerrick; landscape design, Surface; photos, Russell Abraham; structural engineer, PCS Structural.

 Around 2015 - The Dennis Miller and Carolyn Espley-Miller (aka Slim Paley) Barn, aka Barn Residence, 588 Picacho Lane, Santa Barbara CA. Part of a larger compound of buildings (none designed by Kundig).
 Sold in 2020 to Ellen Degeneres.
+Sold in 2021.

 2016 - The Lou R. and Kim Maxon House, Carnation WA.
 About 22 acres.
 Commissioned 2009, groundbreaking in 2014.
 Built by Schuchart/Dow.
 Project architect, Edward Lalonde.
 Featured in DWELL, Sept 2011 and July 2018.
 As of 2011, the owners were making a documentary, status unknown.
 Photos by Ian Allen.